Hasan-Al-Hussein/microcontroller-atm-system/README.md

 </p>

 The keypad scanning mechanism operates using:

 - row-column activation
 - GPIO polling
 - debounce handling
-- timeout-based detection
+- timeout-based key detection

-Each row is sequentially driven LOW while column inputs are monitored to identify pressed keys.
+Each keypad row is sequentially driven LOW while the column pins are monitored to detect active key presses.

 ---